jcochran206/EggOrNotEggML/README.md

 ## Description
 app that detects if image is an egg or not an egg my take on hot dog or not hot dog machine learning app
 ## Features
+- single screen application that allows user to choose an image or take a photo in order to have CoreML predict what is the dominate feature in the image.
+- provides percentage of probability of item
+- provides the top 20 guess from CoreML array
+- detects if phone camera is available
+## Technologies used
+- UIKit
+- Swift 4.2
+- Xcode 10
+- CoreML
+- Vision

 ## Requirements
 - [ ] Xcode 9